yanjunlim/dam_4032/ReadMe.txt

 Step 3:
 -	After downloading the package, install the following packages as follows

-1)	In R Studio go to ìPackagesî Tab
+1)	In R Studio go to ‚ÄúPackages‚Äù Tab
 2)	Click on the install
 3)	Select the list of downloaded libraries
 ------------------------------------------